Cholesterol: What is It and What are Healthy Levels?

 Good bile flow is also important for regulating cholesterol levels.
 Bile is a digestive fluid that emulsifies fats and creates fatty acids that can be absorbed and used by the body.

 Supporting liver function, gallbladder health, bile flow formation, and bile duct motility are critical for good bile flow.

-A bonus strategy for improving cholesterol and lipid ratios is to use Activated Coconut Charcoal.
+A bonus strategy for improving cholesterol and lipid ratios is to use GI Detox or Activated Coconut Charcoal.
 Activated charcoal is one of the oldest detoxifying remedies.
 It will bind to and help remove excess bile and cholesterol from the body.

-I recommend taking it one hour after meals to help bind to toxic bile and cholesterol in the gut and help to remove these through the bowels.
-One caveat with charcoal is that it may reduce bowel motility.
+I recommend taking it one to two hours before or after meals to help bind to toxic bile and cholesterol in the gut and help to remove these through the bowels.
+One caveat with these binders is that they may reduce bowel motility.
 So be sure to hydrate well throughout the day and consider magnesium supplementation to help improve bowel function if necessary.

 Additionally, don’t take charcoal with medications as it may bind to them and make them less effective.